Gauge class

 "" {string}, indicates than no layes is shown

-"hour,min,sec" {string}, indicates that the control shows just the "hour","min" and "sec" layers only.
+"hour,min,sec" {string}, indicates that the only "hour" "min" and "sec" layers are shown

 The value as {string} supports any of the following keywords (each keyword can be specified using first letters only such as "b" for "bold) separated by space characters: